grew-nlp/grew_doc/content/doc/rewriting.md

 ~~~

 They all compute one graph which is the unique normal form.
-In this case, the strategy `Onf` should be used because it is the more efficient one.
+In this case, the `Onf` strategy should be used as it is the more efficient one.

 ## Terminating system